cmac-duke/s-1lab-website/README.md

 When working on the site, you may need to delete this directory between builds to avoid conflicting files.
 This can be done by entering `rm -rf public/` into the command line.

 To view the site, run `hugo serve` and enter "localhost:1313" in your internet browser.
+So long as as the terminal is running this command, you can save changes made to files and see the result in your browser.
+To end the `serve` command, press Ctrl+C.

 ## Contributing to the site